Nurse Practitioner Concentration

 Upon completion of the nurse practitioner concentration, graduates are eligible to take the nurse practitioner certification examination in their specialty area.

 All national credentialing/certification centers require a master’s degree in nursing to sit for the certification exams.
-These include The American Nurses Credentialing Center, the Pediatric Nursing Certification Board and the National Certification Corporation for Obstetric, Gynecologic and Neonatal Nursing Specialties.
+These include The American Nurses Credentialing Center (ANCC), the Pediatric Nursing Certification Board (PNCB) and American Academy of Nurse Practitioners Certification Program (AANPCP).

 Students in the nurse practitioner concentration earn a Master of Science in Nursing degree.
 If you are interested in completing a Doctor of Nursing Practice (DNP) degree, you may work with your advisor to move directly into St. Kate's post-master's DNP program after completing your master's.